eslint/typescript-eslint-parser/README.md

-# This project has been moved to the TypeScript ESLint organization -> https://typescript-eslint.io
+# Deprecated: TypeScript ESLint Parser

-The `typescript-eslint-parser` npm package will not receive any future updates, instead please follow along on the new monorepo, where the project will be released under the name `@typescript-eslint/parser`.
+**Important:** This repository is no longer maintained and `typescript-eslint-parser` will not receive any future updates.
+There is an actively maintained fork of this project available at https://typescript-eslint.io and published on npm as `@typescript-eslint-parser`.

 ```diff
 - typescript-eslint-parser